-The UK's ring-fencing regime aims to contribute to financial stability by requiring banking groups within the scope of the ring-fencing requirements (those with more than £25 billion of core retail deposits) to split out their retail banking activities from their investment banking activities.
-This threshold is set to rise from £25 billion to £35 billion.
+The UK's ring-fencing regime aims to contribute to financial stability by requiring banking groups within the scope of the ring-fencing requirements (those with more than £35 billion of core retail deposits) to split out their retail banking activities from their investment banking activities.
+The threshold was increased from £25 billion to £35 billion on 4 February 2025.

-The independent panel appointed by HM Treasury to review the operation of the regime, led by Keith Skeoch, published its report in March 2022.
+An independent panel appointed by HM Treasury to review the operation of the regime, led by Keith Skeoch, published its report in March 2022.
 The panel noted that the regime has been beneficial for financial stability and should be retained, but that its benefit is likely to reduce with time once the UK's resolution regime is fully embedded.

 The panel made some recommendations to improve the operation of the regime, including for reforms to the scope of the regime, the scope of excluded activities, the restrictions on servicing relevant financial institutions and the ability of firms to establish operations or service customers outside the EEA.

-- HM Treasury published its response to the panel's recommendations in December 2022, and consulted in 2023 on draft secondary legislation to amend the main statutory instruments relating to ring-fencing and published its formal response, 'A Smarter ring-fencing regime' in November 2024.
-The finalised secondary legislation, The Financial Services and Markets Act 2000 (Ring-fenced Bodies, Core Activities, Excluded Activities and Prohibitions) (Amendment) Order 2025 (SI 2025/30), will enter into force on 4 February 2025.
-Among other things this legislation: - increases the ringfencing deposit threshold to £35 billion of core deposits; - Introduces a new secondary threshold that will take large UK banking groups that have only minimal investment banking operations out of scope; - allows ring-fenced bodies (RFBs) to incur an exposure of up to £100,000 to a single relevant financial institution (RFI) at any one time; - removes the geographic restrictions on where RFBs can operate, allowing RFBs to operate branches and subsidiaries outside of the UK or EEA, subject to PRA rules; - introduces a four-year transition period for complying with the ring-fencing regime where ringfenced banking groups acquire another bank that is not subject to ringfencing; and - Introduces a number of provisions to facilitate provision of finance to SMEs. - Following consultation (CP20/23) in 2023 the PRA is expected to finalise its policy in Q1 2025 on how RFBs should manage risks from third country subsidiaries and branches, reflecting the removal the legislative prohibition on RFBs having non-EEA branches and subsidiaries.
+- HM Treasury published its response to the panel's recommendations in December 2022, and consulted in 2023 on draft secondary legislation to amend the main statutory instruments relating to ring-fencing.
+HM Treasury published its formal response, 'A Smarter ring-fencing regime' in November 2024.
+The finalised secondary legislation, The Financial Services and Markets Act 2000 (Ring-fenced Bodies, Core Activities, Excluded Activities and Prohibitions) (Amendment) Order 2025 (SI 2025/30), entered into force on 4 February 2025.
+Among other things this legislation: - increased the ringfencing deposit threshold to £35 billion of core deposits; - Introduced a new secondary threshold that will take large UK banking groups that have only minimal investment banking operations out of scope; - allows ring-fenced bodies (RFBs) to incur an exposure of up to £100,000 to a single relevant financial institution (RFI) at any one time; - removed the geographic restrictions on where RFBs can operate, allowing RFBs to operate branches and subsidiaries outside of the UK or EEA, subject to PRA rules; - introduced a four-year transition period for complying with the ring-fencing regime where ringfenced banking groups acquire another bank that is not subject to ringfencing; and - Introduced other provisions to facilitate provision of finance to SMEs. - Following consultation (CP20/23) in 2023, the PRA is expected to finalise its policy in due course on how RFBs should manage risks from third country subsidiaries and branches, reflecting the removal the legislative prohibition on RFBs having non-EEA branches and subsidiaries. - The government is expected in due course to publish a formal policy response on proposals for alignment of the ring-fencing and resolution regimes, following a call for evidence in March 2023 and a summary of responses in September 2023. - In its Financial Services Competitiveness and Growth Strategy in July 2025, the government announced plans to review the regime, both legislation and PRA rules to: (a) assess allowing ring-fenced banks to provide more products and services to UK businesses; (b) address inefficiencies in how ring-fencing is applied to banking groups; and (c) examine the case for allowing banks to share resources and services more flexibly across the ring-fence.
+The report is expected in Q1 2026.